These space-saving, clutter-busting home storage projects will inspire you to organize every space in your home. Trust us, you'll thank us later.

 Create This Super-Simple Bath Cabinet

 In many bathrooms, a picture or a small shelf hangs above the toilet.
 But you can make better use of that space by building an attractive cabinet that offers about three times as much storage as a typical medicine cabinet.
-Learn how to build these cheap bathroom cabinets here.
 The simple joinery and store-bought doors make this a great project for the woodworking novice.

 Hang a Glass Shower Shelf

 Tired of the clutter of shampoo and conditioner bottles along the rim of your tub?
 This tempered safety glass shelf on a cable shelf bracket is an easy solution.
 And the cable shelf bracket requires only two screws for support.
 If studs aren’t located in the right positions, use toggle bolts to anchor the shelf brackets.
 And the glass hangs on the cables.
-The cable shelf brackets (No. CSB5B) are available online from expodesigninc.com.
+The cable shelf brackets (No. CSB5B) are available online.
 Also, order a tempered glass shelf from a local glass company.
-We installed a 3/8 in. thick, 12 in. deep shelf.
-Want to add some more flair to your bathroom?
-Learn how to frame your mirror with glass tile here.
+We installed a 3/8-inch-thick, 12-inch-deep shelf.

 Clear Clutter With This Space-Saving Stacked Recycling Tower

 Five plastic containers, six 2x2s and screws, and one hour’s work are all it takes to put together this space-saving recycling storage rack.
-The frame fits containers that have a top that measures 14-1/2 in. x 10 in. and are 15 in. tall.
-Learn how to build this stacked recycling tower here.
+The frame fits containers that have a top that measures 14 1/2 inches x 10 inches and are 15 inches tall.

 Maximize Your Closet With These Nook Shelves

-Maximize Hand Tool Storage With a On-a-Roll Pegboard Doors
+Maximize Hand Tool Storage With On-a-Roll Pegboard Doors

 Maximize hand tool storage in a tool cabinet with this slick DIY project.
-The key to this project is a four foot long by-pass sliding door hardware set (about $15 at a home center).
+The key to this project is a four-foot-long by-pass sliding door hardware set (about $15 at a home center).
 Mount 1/4 in. pegboard onto it, making sure to provide enough room (two inches) to hang tools on the pegboard and still allow it to slide by the door in front.
 The trick is to insert 1/2 in. plywood spacers in the roller hardware as shown.
 You can use the floor bracket that comes with the slider hardware to maintain the same two-inch clearance at the bottom of the cabinet.
 For door handles, simply drill a couple of 1-1/4 in. holes in the pegboard with a spade bit.
-Now pop in the pegs and hang up your tools.
-Next, learn how to build a hardware organizer.
+Now, pop in the pegs and hang up your tools.

 Build These Behind-the-Door Shelves

-The space behind a door is a storage spot that’s often overlooked.
-Build a set of shallow shelves and mount it to the wall.
+The space behind a door is an often-overlooked storage spot.
+Build a set of shallow shelves and mount them to the wall.
 The materials cost about $40.
 Get the project drawings here.
 Locate the studs.
 Drill clearance holes and screw the shelves to the studs with 2-1/2 in. wood screws.
 Put a rubber bumper on the frame to protect the door.
 Don’t have an electronic stud finder handy?
 Learn how to locate studs without a stud finder here.

 Hang Glass Shelves for Bathroom Storage